sunithasomanna/ODIM/README.md

     Before adding a node, ensure that time on the node is same as the time on all the other existing nodes.
 To know how to set time sync, see [Setting up time sync across nodes](#setting-up-time-sync-across-nodes).

 2. Log in to each cluster node and update all the configuration files inside `/opt/nginx/servers` with the new node details.
-3. Run the following command on each cluster node:

-    ```
-    sudo systemctl restart nginx
-    ```

-4. To scale up the resource aggregator deployments, run the following command on the deployment node:
+3. To scale up the resource aggregator deployments, run the following command on the deployment node:

     ```
     python3 odim-controller.py --config \